AliciaGodefroy/AliciaGodefroy/README.md

 🤔 What am I doing next?

-I am currently wording on my personnal portfolio and looking to join a great team to increase my knowledge !
+I am currently working at FK Agency as a Web Developer (internship).

 <!--